Leaders need emotional intelligence to succeed. Jennifer Bridges, PMP, explains why and shows you how to improve your emotional intelligence.

 In Review – How to Improve Your Emotional Intelligence

 There are many types of intelligence, or to put it another way, intelligence isn’t measured solely by one metric.
 Jennifer spoke about the growing acceptance of something called emotional intelligence in the workplace.
-Emotional intelligence (EI) has become a key to unlocking the management potential for project managers and other leaders, whether they’re managing a project, defusing a conflict or just conversing over lunch.
+Emotional intelligence (EI) has become a key to unlocking the management potential of project managers and other leaders, whether they’re managing a project, defusing a conflict or just conversing over lunch.

 What is Emotional Intelligence?

-The definition of emotional intelligence is the capacity to be aware of, control and express one’s emotions and handle interpersonal relationship with empathy.
+The definition of emotional intelligence is the capacity to be aware of, control and express one’s emotions and handle interpersonal relationships with empathy.
 Empathy is when you can feel what others are feeling, which is the cornerstone of compassion.

 Other components of having emotional intelligence include perceiving emotions, understanding the emotions of others and yourself, and then being able to use and manage those emotions.

 Emotional intelligence begins with self-awareness and self-management.
 That means identifying and understanding emotions, without being controlled by them.
 Having self-control and being able to adapt is key, as is staying achievement-oriented and keeping a positive outlook, according to Jennifer.

 The next step is being aware of the emotional landscape outside of yourself.
 This includes having a social awareness of others, being empathetic and being aware of the organizational environment.

 With this comes the ability to manage relationships more effectively through influence, coaching or mentoring.
 This enables one to resolve conflicts and encourage teamwork while inspiring others.